AviatrixSystems/terraform-modules-copilot/copilot_build_azure/README.md

 ### Usage:

-To create an Aviatrix Controller:
+To create an Aviatrix Copilot:

 ```
 provider "azurerm" {